Connect with others who understand.

 What To Know About SMA Prenatal Testing and Diagnosis

-Are you an expecting parent who has a family history of spinal muscular atrophy (SMA) or a family member who is a known carrier?
-If so, you may have been advised to consider prenatal genetic testing for your baby.
+If you’re an expecting parent with a family history of spinal muscular atrophy (SMA), you may have been advised to consider prenatal genetic testing for your baby.
 There are many important considerations and decisions to make regarding genetic testing, and each family’s situation is unique.

 Who Should Consider Genetic Testing?

 SMA is an autosomal recessive condition.
-That means that it is a genetic disorder that can be passed from parents to their children.
-However, the parents do not necessarily need to have the condition themselves to pass it on.
-Parents not affected by a genetic condition they pass on are called carriers.
+That means it is a genetic disorder that can be passed from parents to their children.
+However, the parents don’t necessarily need to have the condition themselves to pass it on.
+Parents who aren’t affected by a genetic condition they pass on are called carriers.

-People with SMA in their family, or people with known carriers in their family, may be referred to genetic counseling for advice regarding genetic testing.
+If you have family members with SMA or known carriers in your family, you may be referred to genetic counseling for advice regarding genetic testing.
 Genetic testing for potential carriers of SMA can be done by a simple blood test.
 A genetic counselor can discuss the likelihood of potential parents passing on SMA to their children.

-Genetic testing of potential parents is not 100 percent accurate in predicting if they will pass on the genes that cause SMA.
-However, depending on your results, your genetic counselor will be able to give you probabilities about potentially passing on the condition and provide advice and options.
+Carrier testing is not 100 percent accurate in predicting if potential parents will pass on the genes that cause SMA.
+However, depending on the results of your carrier screening, your genetic counselor will be able to give you probabilities about potentially passing on the condition and provide advice and options.

 Types of Genetic Prenatal Testing